-Never Again: A History of the HolocaustRosettaBooks #ad - Never Again: A History of the Holocaust #ad - A work forty years in the making—sir Martin Gilbert’s illustrated survey of the pre- and post-war history of the Jewish people in Europe.
+Never Again: A History of the HolocaustRosettaBooks #ad - A work forty years in the making—sir Martin Gilbert’s illustrated survey of the pre- and post-war history of the Jewish people in Europe.
 Masterfully covering such topics as pre-war jewish life, gilbert interweaves firsthand accounts with unforgettable photographs and documents, and the reflections of Holocaust survivors, the Warsaw Ghetto revolt, which come together to form a three-dimensional portrait of the lives of the Jewish people during one of Europe’s darkest times.

 This volume introduces the crime to a new generation, in the words of Judah Tenenbaum, so that it knows of the atrocities and the seemingly futile acts of defiance taken, ‘for three lines in the history books.
 Booklist.

 Notes From The Warsaw Ghetto: The Journal Of Emmanuel RingelblumNormanby Press #ad - Using accounts and anecdotes from his many friends and neighbours, Ringelblum created a detailed, colourful, and emotional record of one of the most terrible epochs in human history.
 Notes from the warsaw Ghetto is an unflinching, first-hand account of history unfolding before your very eyes.
 When the walls of the warsaw Ghetto first went up in November 1940, Emmanuel Ringelblum was there.